 Past work from LABA fellows has continued on to the New Museum, The Tate Modern, BAM Next Wave, Off-Broadway theaters, and the 14th Street Y. Past works have been presented as gallery shows, full-scale dance productions, operas and more.
 While we cannot guarantee all fellows will move into a second stage, the artistic and production teams will work with you closely throughout the year to determine what the appropriate next steps are for the artist and LABA/14th Street Y.

-Thursday, October 28 at midnight.
-The LABA Director and a panel of artists and faculty will then review all eligible applications.
+The LABA Director, Global LABA Director, and a panel of artists and faculty will then review all eligible applications.
 Finalists will be contacted by the second week of November for interviews.